-1 Rational choice institutionalism focuses on rational actors who pursue their preferences following a "logic of calculation" within political institutions, defined as structures of incentives.
+1 Discursive institutionalism represents a fourth 'new institutionalist' approach in political science, in contrast to the three older "new institutionalisms"--rational choice, historical, and sociological.
+Rational choice institutionalism focuses on rational actors who pursue their preferences following a "logic of calculation" within political institutions, defined as structures of incentives.
 Historical institutionalism details the development of political institutions, described as regularized patterns and routinized practices subject to a "logic of path-dependence."
 Sociological institutionalism concentrates on social agents who act according to a "logic of appropriateness" within political institutions, defined as socially constituted and culturally framed rules and norms.
 See Schmidt 2010a.